 Important Security Information

 Roseman is dedicated to providing a safe learning environment for our students, faculty and staff.
 The Facilities Unit strives to uphold an environment where civility is practiced, diversity is respected, and safety is ensured.
 To fulfill this goal, the Facilities Management Unit encourages campus community involvement, problem-solving and interactive relations.
 We welcome suggestions that will enhance our services and look forward to fostering a safe and secure environment.

-In accordance with Federal Guidelines, Roseman University of Health Sciences’ Annual Campus Safety and Security Report and Student Right to Know is available to the campus community and is updated annually.
+In accordance with Federal Guidelines, Roseman University of Health Sciences’ Annual Campus Safety and Security Report is available to the campus community and is updated annually.
 A copy of the report can be obtained by clicking on the links below, or through the mail free of charge.
 Please call the Clery Compliance Manager at 801-878-1027 for a copy of the Annual Campus Safety and Security Report, or for a copy of the Daily Crime Log.

 The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is the landmark federal law, originally known as the Campus Security Act, that requires colleges and universities across the United States to disclose information about crime on and around their campuses.
 Because the law is tied to participation in federal student financial aid programs it applies to most institutions of higher education both public and private.
 It is enforced by the U.S. Department of Education.

 Violence Against Women Act (VAWA) is a broad-based law formulated in 1994 in response to the increasing violence against women in America.
 The Act has provisions starting from funding of domestic-violence programs to new civil rights remedies for women who were victims of gender-based attacks.